V0nzy/v0nzy.github.io/_posts/2024-02-05-VL-Reflection.md

 ---

 ## Vulnlab - Reflection
-This is another chain from Vulnlab which goes into MSSQL exploitation, relaying and Resource-based Constrained Delegation (RBCD) abuse.
+Reflection is another chain from Vulnlab which goes into MSSQL exploitation, relaying and Resource-based Constrained Delegation (RBCD) abuse.

 ## Targets